ArtTHEbard/LearnMikrotik/pages/Lesson4.md

   * Enter Hotspot.Guest.Login for the DNS Name
   * Enter Guest for the name of the Local Hotspot User
     * Create a strong password to use as your Guest login password.
+  * In the top ribbon, select USer Profiles.
+Select the new Guest User.
+Under the Shared User section, enter the amount of people you want to be able to connect to your wifif at once.
 * Back in the main Servers tab, double click into the newly created Hotspot.
   * Under the DHCP pool field, select the address pool that is linked to your guest network.
 * Finally, we need to remove the password from the guest network, as the login is now being moved to the captive portal rather than the initial Wifi connection.